Diversity & Inclusion Statement

 EDNC Curacy/Assistant Pilot Program

 Successful candidates will serve in two contexts: with a mentor rector at a thriving congregation, and as priest-in-charge at a small congregation.
+Candidates will apply to the program generally, but may express their preference for a particular placement at each stage of the interview process.

 The program will be resource-rich with supporting education and presents a unique opportunity to practice ministry in nearby churches with very different charisms.